Broadway the Durham Way

 Stereophonic | March 17 - 22, 2026

-Featuring original music by Arcade Fire’s Win Butler, Stereophonic transports you to the 1976 music scene.
+Featuring original music by Arcade Fire’s Will Butler, Stereophonic transports you to the 1976 music scene.
 As a fly-on-the-wall in a recording studio, witness a rock band struggle through the obstacles of rising to fame.
 As the most Tony Award-nominated play of all time, Stereophonic pairs perfectly with a weekend exploring Durham’s iconic music scene.

 Catch dinner and a show at The Blue Note Grill, where you can enjoy an eclectic lineup of live music on any given night and a menu of barbecue and Southern staples before heading over to DPAC.
 When the show lets out, head off to bed at Aloft Durham Downtown.
 Make sure to take a look at the vintage DPAC show posters as you enter the lobby.
 Check our event calendar for gigs around town as you plan your trip.